-Score 10 100
+Score 45 100

 Indicator 5.a: Data stories/blogs

 Your city is advised to identify sector-specific problem statements being faced by a particular department and build solutions through efficient and effective use of city data.
 Your city is advised to document their experiences and share with fellow cities insights about their data initiatives.
 This will also help them showcase their improvement on a National platform.
 City to also peruse the various data stories available on smartcities.data.gov.in which may be replicable in certain cases.

-Score: 0/30

-Score: 0/20

 Indicator 5.c: Development of applications

-Your city is advised to develop web portals and applications to aid the data-led activities and enable citizen engagement.
-This will help the city to not only provide a single platform for efficient service delivery, but also collect related data.
-These applications and systems could be used to disseminate information to end users.
-This will also help the city not only collect relevant data but analyse it to generate insights for improving service delivery and operations.
+Your city is advised to further develop portals and applications based on the various smart initiatives being undertaken in the city.
+This will help the city not only collect relevant data but analyse it to generate insights for improving service delivery, operations and citizen engagement.

 Indicator 5.b: Data-related use cases

-For effective service delivery, your city is advised to investigate developing use cases based on the data available within the city.
-These use cases may help to solve critical urban problems.
-The city can take help from multiple stakeholders, including alliance partners.
+Your city understands the need to create and define data-related use cases to solve critical urban problems and has initiated addressing these issues with the help of data-related solutions.
+Your city needs to identify more areas where this data-driven problem-solving approach can be applied to solve an urban challenge.
 Your city may clearly specify the identified problem, detail the use case under consideration, identify the datasets that may be used and envision the outcome/ impact that may be generated with the implementation of this use case.
+Your city may also utilize the ICCC facility to analyze the datasets available for already identified urban challenges and develop data-based use cases.

 Indicator 5.d: Alerts & Notifications

-From the various City services targeted towards citizens, your city is advised to analyse other services where timely notifications may be beneficial for the citizens.
+From the various city services targeted towards citizens, your city is advised to analyse the services where timely notifications may be beneficial for the citizens.
 Your city may then consider using various channels such as SMS, Variable Message Displays (VMDs), Public Address Systems (PAS), etc. to disseminate information to public.

-Score: 10/20

-Score: 0/30